By Jason Rupp and Carla Marie Rupp

 “This is a very special place,” says bassist Eddie Gomez, who recounts growing up in New York City and achieving renown.
 “It’s been quite a journey with lots of blessings.
 I’ve been exposed to the old masters of jazz and people who let me grow and be close to something I love.”

-“Love at First Night”
+“Love at First Night” at the Jazz Conference

 Like Gomez, other top jazz artists are also invited: Peter Bernstein, Benny Green, Danilo Perez, Kurt Rosenwinkle, Rich Perry and Kenny Werner.
 Thai music writer Anant Lerpradit called seeing Werner “love at first night.”